-Vision is essential for driving.
+Vision is essential for driving as it his a highly visual task.
 Good vision helps you identify road hazards, read signs and see your dashboard.
 Awareness of common vision-related changes and problems can help you and your loved ones stay safe while driving.

 Visual acuity and field of vision (visual field) are the most important factors for safe driving.
+Visual Processing is an important skill as well.
 Vision regulations for driving vary from state to state, so check local laws to find out what your requirements are.

 Visual acuity gauges how clearly you can see and is measured by reading letters on an eye chart.
 The test tells you whether you need glasses or contacts, or if your prescription needs to change.